Uploading Image using AJAX

 Controller And Logic

-Finally, we develop controller using php artisan make:controller UserController
+Finally, we develop a controller using php artisan make:controller UserController

 <?php